NorESMhub/NorESM/doc/configurations/newbie-guide.rst

 Newbies guide
 ================================

-This guide provides basic instructions on how set up and run a standard NorESM case by excecuting 4 steps:
+This guide provides basic instructions on how set up and run a standard NorESM case by executing 4 steps:

   - create a new case (the **create_newcase** script)
   - configure case (the **case_setup** script)